adeptio-project/adeptio/README.md

 There was a fair start for everyone.

+No ICO

+No Presale

+No Airdrops

+No Bounties (except for translations)

 We don't own the majority of coin supply, because no premine was made.

 All dev funds addresses can be found by [public explorer](https://explorer.adeptio.cc/address/AP4FBQdztKJJQMQYmvz5U9KGgf128BfwZu)